spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 .. note::
    You need to have GAMS Python bindings installed to use this functionality.
-   See the GAMS `Python tutorial <https://www.gams.com/latest/docs/API_PY_TUTORIAL.html>`__ for instructions on how to install the bindings.
+   See :ref:`here <GAMS Python bindings>` for more information on how to install the bindings.

 The mapping between a database and GAMS is as follows: